a-dubaj/Game.Of.Life/README.md

 # Game of Life
+The game is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves, or, for advanced players, by creating patterns with particular properties.

 [Link to application](https://coffeina.github.io/Game.Of.Life/)
+___

 <p align="center">
   <img width="640" height="480" src="assets/1.png">
 </p>

+___

 ## Seed function

 ```javascript
 seed = () => {
   let gridCopy = arrayClone(this.state.gridFull);